Jon Latimer

+Life

 Born in Prestatyn, Wales, Latimer was educated at Christleton County High School, Chester.
 He studied for a geography degree at University College, Swansea but switched course to graduate in oceanography.
 He worked as an oceanographer until becoming a full-time writer in 1997.

 In 2003, he became an honorary research fellow at his alma mater (by this time Swansea University) and was appointed as a part-time lecturer in history on the BA (Hons) degree scheme 'War and Society'.
 He was also a guest lecturer at the Joint Services Command and Staff College at Shrivenham.

 Latimer was an enthusiastic part-time soldier.
 Originally enlisting as a sapper in the Royal Monmouthshire (Militia), he was commissioned in 1986 into the 3rd Battalion Royal Welch Fusiliers, Territorial Army.
 He spent periods attached to regular battalions in Northern Ireland (1989), Australia (1991–2) and as an intelligence officer (1992–3).

 Latimer died following a heart attack in January 2009.
 His book, Buccaneers of the Caribbean: How Piracy Forged an Empire was published posthumously in April 2009.